emipa606/Desynchronized/README.md

-- Colonists generally does not react to events that happens "off-map" (i.e. not in the map they are in).
+- Colonists generally does not react to events that happens &quot;off-map&quot; (i.e. not in the map they are in).
 - Colonists have a moderate chance to spread news about past events during chats and talks with each other.
-- Colonists may find some news more "important" to themselves; they will be more likely to spread them.
+- Colonists may find some news more &quot;important&quot; to themselves; they will be more likely to spread them.